 According to the IBC, can a door with panic hardware or fire exit hardware also have an electromagnetic lock?

-This has been clarified over several editions of the International Building Code (IBC), but it took a while to get it right.
+This has been clarified over several editions of the International Building Code (IBC), but it took a while to get it right (and there’s another change coming in 2024 – see below).
 So if you are reading one edition of the code without knowing what changes occurred before or after, it could be confusing and difficult to interpret.